 This post may contain affiliate links.
 See our affiliate disclaimer here.

 France is known as one of the most camper-friendly countries in Europe.
-But what is it like RVing in France?
+But what is camping in France like?
+Just as delicious and beautiful as it sounds!

-This blog will share some of the top things you’ll need to know before you hop in your motorhome.
+This blog will share some of the top things you’ll need to know before hopping into your motorhome.

 Watch this video for the full scoop ⤵️